microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 An Azure Cosmos container is the unit of scalability both for provisioned throughput and storage.
 A container is horizontally partitioned and then replicated across multiple regions.
 This allows for the Windows Package Manager application manifests, and database to span multiple Azure regions.

-For more information on Azure Cosmos containers, visit their Docs site: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#azure-cosmos-containers)
+For more information on Azure Cosmos containers, visit their Docs article: [Azure Cosmos DB resource model](https://docs.microsoft.com/en-us/azure/cosmos-db/account-databases-containers-items#azure-cosmos-containers)

 **How to:**